survivejs/react-book/manuscript/05_react_and_flux.md

 ### Understanding `localStorage`

-`localStorage` has a sibling known as `sessionStorage`. `sessionStorage` loses its data when browser is closed, `localStorage` doesn't.
+`localStorage` has a sibling known as `sessionStorage`.
+Whereas `sessionStorage` loses its data when the browser is closed, `localStorage` retains its data.
 They both share [the same API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API) as discussed below:

-* `storage.getItem(k)` - Returns stored string
+* `storage.getItem(k)` - Returns stored string value for given key
-* `storage.removeItem(k)` - Removes data matching to key
+* `storage.removeItem(k)` - Removes data matching key
 * `storage.setItem(k, v)` - Stores given value using given key
 * `storage.clear()` - Empties storage contents

 Note that it is convenient to operate on the API using your browser developer tools.
-For instance, in Chrome you can see the state of the storages through the *Resources* tab. *Console* tab allows you to perform direct operations on the data.
+For instance in Chrome, you can see the state of the storages through the *Resources* tab. *Console* tab allows you to perform direct operations on the data.
 You can even use `storage.key` and `storage.key = 'value'` shorthands for quick modifications.

 `localStorage` and `sessionStorage` can use up to 10 MB of data combined.
 Even though they are well supported, there are certain corner cases with interesting failures.
-These include running out of memory at Internet Explorer (fails silently) and failing altogether at Safari private mode.
+These include running out of memory in Internet Explorer (fails silently) and failing altogether in Safari's private mode.
 It is possible to work around these glitches, though.

-T> You can support Safari private mode by trying to write into `localStorage` first.
-If that fails, you can use in-memory store instead or just let the user know about the situation.
+T> You can support Safari in private mode by trying to write into `localStorage` first.
+If that fails, you can use Safari's in-memory store instead, or just let the user know about the situation.
 See [Stack Overflow](https://stackoverflow.com/questions/14555347/html5-localstorage-error-with-safari-quota-exceeded-err-dom-exception-22-an) for details.

 ### Implementing a Wrapper for `localStorage`